sharife/goldenthread-v2/site/content/productions/reorient-2023.md

         itemstart: ""
         itemend: ""
       - image: ""
+        subtitle: b﻿y Katrin Arefy
+        text: Discovering a pile of dead bodies in the middle of their office, work colleagues seem nonchalant to the carnage and instead become embroiled in petty arguments.
+Their repetitive discussions and responses are predetermined and non-negotiable.
+        title: A Massacre
+        itemstart: ""
+        itemend: ""
+      - image: ""
         subtitle: by Judith Boyajian Strang-Waldau
         text: A young woman recounts sailing to America during the Armenian Genocide to marry a strange man on Ellis Island.
         title: Picture Bride
+        itemstart: ""
+        itemend: ""
+      - image: ""
+        subtitle: by Adam Ashraf Elsayigh
+        text: Lebanese Gen-Z Partyboi Sam is in trouble with his tamer, older, White boyfriend Joel.
+But it's really not his fault Joel went snooping, finding Sam's FUCK FORM, with all the raunchy descriptions of his recent hookups.
+So here they are at ODYSSEY, San Francisco's hottest, new Couple Therapy practice.
+Will Sam and Joel manage to fix this hot mess with the assistance of their overwhelmed but well-meaning counselor, Sharon... or is this all doomed for failure?
+        title: Data Queen
         itemstart: ""
         itemend: ""
 grids: []